 ServiceNow, the leader in IT management and workflow automation, is your partner in achieving and maintaining full regulatory compliance.
 Part of ServiceNow Software Asset Management (SAM), ServiceNow provides out-of-the-box licensing integrations for top publishers, in the form of vital Publisher Packs.

 Publisher Packs bring together publisher-specific metrics and licensing models for top software publishers, including IBM, Oracle, VMware, and more.
 ServiceNow Publisher Packs provide essential reports, visibility, and calculations to determine which license models are the best fit for a company’s unique needs.
-This allows organizations to get the complete picture of their software license estates with each vendor, and to take direct action to ensure that standards are being met—today, and into the future.
+This allows organizations to get the complete picture of their software license estates with each vendor, to ensure compliance to avoid surprises at software audits, and to take direct action to ensure that standards are being met—today, and into the future.